 The functions of the Academic Board are:

-- monitor reports from Academic Board’s standing committees to ensure that their referred responsibilities are discharged;
+- Evaluate annual self-reviews of Academic Board’s standing committees to ensure that their referred responsibilities are effectively discharged.

 The Academic Board Terms of Reference (PDF 101KB) are available.
 The Terms of Reference are supported by the Academic Board Charter (PDF 327KB).